Over the years, people have tried some crazy (and dangerous) things in the name of weight loss. Cotton balls are just one of the latest.

 While many of us consume some dioxins by eating animal products, the level of dioxins consumed in the cotton ball diet is likely much higher.

 Malnutrition occurs when the body is unable to get the nutrients it needs for survival.
 Symptoms include:

-Long-term malnutrition, like that which may occur with disordered eating, can lead to increased risk of infection and even death.
+Long-term malnutrition, like that which may occur with disordered eating, can lead to increased and even death.